shenzhou05/SRP-Chinese-Translation/Pages/HDRP/VR-in-HDRP.md

 **Required:**
 * Camera relative rendering off
-* Support only forward rendering
+* Support only forward rendering (select this in both Pipeline Settings and Default Frame Settings > Rendering Settings)
-* Enable Stereo under FrameSettings
 * Enable VR under Player Settings

 **Recommended:**
 * Enable MSAA
-* Enable occlusion mesh with a scale of 1.0

 In order to turn off camera-relative rendering, modify ShaderConfig.cs and ShaderConfig.cs.hlsl to change CameraRelativeRendering and SHADEROPTIONS_CAMERA_RELATIVE_RENDERING from 1 to 0.